matt-goldman/matt-goldman.github.io/_posts/2024-06-01-parallax-collection.md

 ## The logic

 Before we get into the code, let's briefly discuss the logic of how this effect will work.
 We're going to manipulate the position of the images relative to the card, so that as we scroll, it appears the images are moving faster than the cards.
-This makes the image appear closer than the backgroun, which creates the illusion of depth.
-To achieve this, every time the `OnScrolled` event of the `CollectionView` is fired, we'll check the center of the image and adjust the `Y` (vertical) position proportionally to the difference between the image's center and the screen's.
+This makes the image appear closer than the background, which creates the illusion of depth.
+To achieve this, every time the `OnScrolled` event of the `CollectionView` is fired, we'll check the center of the image and adjust the `Y` (vertical) position proportionally to the difference between the image's center and the screen's center.
 The further from the center of the screen it is, the more we'll offset it.

 ![As the center of the view moves further from the center of the screen, the vertical position of the image is offset from the background proportionally, giving it the sense that it is moving quicker and appears closer](/images/parallax-logic-1.png)
 _As the center of the view moves further from the center of the screen, the vertical position of the image is offset from the background proportionally, giving it the sense that it is moving quicker and appears closer_